Pang/KnightsAndWarlocks/README.md

 however everytime I learnt something new I tried to apply it into this game; mostly with the intent of learning.

+You can type in your hero name, pick a class and fight a variety of npc races and classes whilst collecting items from them to further your crusade,

 ----------------------------------------------------------
 ### Structure